Mimi Arbeit, PhD

 MA, Child Development, Tufts University

 BA, Psychology and Human Rights, Columbia University

 I am an applied developmental psychologist, sexuality educator, and community organizer.
-I study adolescent sexuality development with a focus on sex education, sexual violence prevention, and school-based supports for queer and trans youth.
-My primary research lens entails the examination of contextual influences on young people’s development of dynamic skills.
-I pursue these academic goals through also investing in mutually supportive bidirectional relationships with youth and activists who are directly confronting systems of oppression and building power from the margins towards a world where all will thrive.
+I am Principal Investigator of the Youth Equity & Sexuality Lab, focused on promoting adolescent development and fighting fascism, white supremacy, and cis-hetero-patriarchy.
+Current projects investigate how sexual violence prevention practices can address threats posed by male supremacists, and how adults can interrupt far-right and fascist attempts to recruit youth into their ranks.
+I work to integrate antifascism with youth development theory and practice.
+I pursue these academic goals through also investing in mutually supportive bidirectional relationships with youth and activists directly confronting systems of oppression and building collective power towards a world where all will thrive.